Consolidating your vision so that it becomes reality

 And Then…

-Once you have completed the Consolidation stage you will have turned something that was once just an idea, a vision in your mind, into something real and tangible in the world.
-Then, just like Airbnb and Amazon, you will need to decide what to do next.
+Once you have completed the Consolidation, you will have turned something that was once only an idea in your mind, a vision, into something real and tangible in the world.
+And then, just like Amazon and Airbnb, you will need to decide what to do next.

-Now you will begin the cycle of Inner Leadership again: you will centre and ground and connect with what is most important for you, make clear sense of the situation, find the new opportunities that existchoose the way forward that most inspires you, and articulate as an inspiring vision.
+Then you will begin the cycle of Inner Leadership again: you will centre and ground and connect with what is most important for you, make clear sense of the situation, find the new opportunities that existchoose the way forward that inspires you most, and articulate that as an inspiring vision — to yourself and others.

-Then you will manage the transitions that arise as you work to make your new vision a reality and consolidate the different parts into a new coherent whole.
-And the second time around, you will undoubtedly do all this better and faster than before.
+Then you’ll manage the transitions that arise as you move forward.
+And because this will be the second time that you have carried out this process, you will do it better and faster than before.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.